Case Study

 Challenge

-Brigham & Women’s Hospital, a leading academic medical center in Boston, needed to improve lighting quality across high-traffic clinical and operational spaces.
-Hallways, labs, offices, and common areas required enhanced visibility to support patient care, while also reducing energy consumption and long-term facility costs.
-Balancing energy efficiency with clinical performance was critical.
+Brigham & Women’s Hospital, a leading academic medical center in Boston, wanted to improve lighting quality across high-traffic clinical and operational spaces while reducing the energy burden associated with aging infrastructure.
+Hallways, laboratories, offices, and common areas all required better visibility to support staff productivity, patient experience, and day-to-day hospital operations.

 Solution